Bariscncfc/password-creator/README.md

 # Password-Creator

-Responsive Todo manage App with ReactJs-Redux-TypeScript.
+A simple password creator built with React

 ## Build Setup